Introduction to Curriculum Planning and Assessment: Practicum 1

 Duration: 20 days

-Minimum Attendance: 35 hours per week or 7 hours per day.
+Minimum Attendance: 7.5 hours per day excluding breaks.
 Must include 5 hours contact time with children and 2–3 hours of planning or non-contact time per day

 Content